 Using digital sticky notes for real-time engagement

-With sticky notes, I can immediately see patterns across responses—who shares similar views, who presents contrasting ideas.
+With sticky notes, I can immediately see patterns across responses: who shares similar views, who presents contrasting ideas.
 Unlike the limitations of polling, this technique fosters a more dynamic interaction.
-Students can also manipulate their own notes, group similar ideas together, or rearrange them in meaningful ways.
-This process gives the entire class a chance to visually engage with the material, sparking deeper discussions and understanding.
+Students can also manipulate their own notes, group similar ideas together, or rearrange them in ways that are cognitively enriching.
+This process gives the entire class a chance to visually engage with the material, which can lead to deeper discussions and understanding.

 Real-Time Transcription to Amplify Student Voice

-Another practice I've found effective is real-time transcription of student contributions.
+Another practice I’ve found effective is real-time transcription of student contributions.
 When a student speaks, I type out what they say and display it for everyone to see, either through stickies or by reserving a blank slide that I type on as they are answering.
-This has an immediate impact—students feel valued, seeing their words captured and reflected back to the group.
-It’s not just about preserving what’s being said; it signals to the student that their voice matters.
+This has an immediate impact of making the students feel heard and valued, seeing their words captured and reflected back to the group.
+The best part is it serves as both a way to preserve what’s being said as well as signalling to the students that their voice matters.

 This method also creates a permanent record of the conversation, which I can share with the class afterward.
 Students who might have missed a point during the discussion can review the transcript later.
 Plus, seeing their thoughts visually displayed often encourages more students to speak up, knowing their ideas won’t just disappear into the ether.